top of page

 Eastie Farm: Cultivating Education, Nurturing Communities

 This post is part of our ‘Reinventing Education' blog series, where we invite you to explore experiential learning opportunities in Greater Boston and embrace the potential for a new kind of educational ecosystem where learning thrives everywhere, not just in schools.
-Delve into the heart of innovative learning spaces that epitomize learner-centered education as we showcase our partners for the upcoming WPS Summer Leadership Institute, building exciting connections and celebrating the collaborative spirit that drives educational excellence and positive social change.
+We’re excited to showcase our fabulous partners for the upcoming WPS Summer Leadership Institute, building exciting connections and celebrating the collaborative spirit that drives educational excellence and positive social change.

 Welcome to the first installment of our exciting new blog series!
 We're thrilled to preview some highlights of our forthcoming Summer Leadership Institute, a three-week program running July 8-26 on our campus in Newton Centre, where high school students will immerse themselves in some of Greater Boston's most innovative spaces, learn skills needed to succeed in the real world, and begin to incubate their own community impact projects.
 Throughout this series, we'll explore the inspiring destinations Summer Leadership Institute students will visit.
 Our first stop?
 Eastie Farm, a community-driven space focused on environmental stewardship and sustainable agriculture.